 So, you (or your user base) have encountered the inevitable: An issue.
 And maybe even a bunch of them.
 Great!
 That’s a perfectly natural part of the DevOps cycle.
 But now you need a way to keep track of them and solve them—you need an issue tracking platform.
 Lucky for you, there are plenty of them for you to choose from nowadays.
-But which tracking platform is best for you and your team?
+But which issue tracking platforms are best for you and your team?
 And how do they differ?

 With that in mind, an issue tracking platform is a tool that allows you to open a support ticket concerning the issue where the platform records the issue’s details so that you may track history of the issue back to its inception and onward to its closure.
 Issue tracking platforms simply transition the ticket using a finite state machine that contains stages such as new, open, in progress, on hold, fixed, verified, closed, and so forth.